Cloudybadger29/GT3SimWheel/README.md

 # Custom GT3 Sim Racing Steering Wheel

-An engineering portfolio showcasing an end-to-end mechatronics design: custom CAD mechanical assembly, 3D printable modular enclosures and ergonomic grips, CNC-machined structural faceplate, integrated magnetic dual-paddle shifters with microswitches, and a custom diode-matrix carrier PCB designed for manual through-hole soldering.
+A project with custom CAD mechanical assembly, 3D printable modular enclosures and ergonomic grips, CNC-machined structural faceplate, integrated magnetic dual-paddle shifters with microswitches, and a custom diode-matrix carrier PCB designed for manual through-hole soldering.

 ---

 ## Project Overview

-This project is a competition-grade **GT3 Sim Racing Wheel** engineered for PC sim racing platforms (iRacing, Assetto Corsa Competizione, rFactor 2).
+This project is a **GT3 Sim Racing Wheel** engineered for PC sim racing platforms (iRacing, Assetto Corsa Competizione, rFactor 2).

 The project is currently in the **detailed engineering and design verification phase**:
 - **Mechanical Design (CAD)**: Conceptualized and surfaced initially in **Autodesk Fusion**, then transitioned to **Dassault Systèmes SolidWorks** for assembly modeling and to follow industry standards.